-The main goal of hands-on therapy is mobilizing soft tissue and joints, improving muscle function, relaxing tense muscles, reducing soft tissue swelling, inflammation or movement restriction and increasing blood flow to injured areas.
-Physical therapists use hands-on approach to accelerate patient’s recovery from injuries, decrease chronic pain and support perioperative rehabilitation.
+The main goal of hands-on therapy is mobilizing soft tissue and joints, improving muscle function, relaxing tense muscles, reducing soft tissue swelling, inflammation, or movement restriction, and increasing blood flow to injured areas.
+Physical therapists use a hands-on approach to accelerate patient’s recovery from injuries, decrease chronic pain and support perioperative rehabilitation.

 - Joint mobilization

 - Muscle energy techniques

 Here in PDR we are experts in hands-on therapy techniques.
 What makes us different from other physical therapy clinics is that we consider manual therapy as the primary component of your treatment plan.
 Both high-tech tools and therapeutic exercises are powerful complements to manual therapy, but a hands-on approach is the backbone of every patient’s treatment.